 Native American Schools: Individual Schools

-Figure 1.--Here we see Coushatta children at a school in Elton, Louisiana during the 1930s (figure 1).
+Figure 1.--Here we see Coushatta children at a school in Elton, Louisiana during the 1930s.
 The Coushatta were a tribe originally from Alabama.
 They have a reservation in Texas.
 I have no details about this school.
 I don't think it was a boarding school.
 Rather Louisiana had a racially segregated school system.
 Both of the schools were for white or black children.
 This apparently was a segregated school for Native American children.
 Souurce: Louisiana State Library

 We have found images of several Native American schools.
 Some of the scools are well known, such as the Carlisle Indian School.
 Other schools we have found no information.
 There were several different kinds of Native American schools.
 There were schools on the reservations, some of which were boarding schools.
 There were the off reservation boarding schools we are discussing on this page.
 And there were segregated public schoolss for Indians.
 Most of these schools were located in southern states.
 There were also regular public schools in which some Native American children may have attended.

-Carlisle Indian School (Pennsylvania)
+Carlisle Indian Training School (Pennsylvania)

 Elton Indian School (Louisiana)

 Here we see Coushatta children at a school in Elton, Louisiana during the 1930s (figure 1).
 The Coushatta were a tribe originally from Alabama.
 They have a reservation in Texas.
 I have no details about this school.
 I don't think it was a boarding school.
 Rather Louisiana had a racially segregated school system.
-Both of the schools were for white or black children.
+Most of the schools were for white or black children.
 This apparently was a segregated school for Native American children.

 Related Chronolgy Pages in the Boys' Historical Web Site